albee/rattle-iros-2022/README.md

 the [Astrobee simulation environment](https://github.com/nasa/astrobee), on which RATTLE's modules should be placed.

 Most packages separate ROS wrappers over core algorithms for standalone use; please consult individual READMEs in each package.

+Coordinated use is covered in `execute_asap/README.md`, which uses an implementation of the Astrobee [ASAP](https://github.com/albee/ASAP) testing interface.